moldham74/AussieCAS/military.md

 ![BattleofBritain](websiteimages/DSC_1028 (1).jpg)

 Agent-based models (ABMs) have been successfully applied to multiple research fields, with the application to the military being one such field.
-While some of the applications are kept underwarps, this page provides a brief run down on the known applications of ABMs for military purposes.
+While some of the applications are kept under wraps, this page provides a brief run down on the known applications of ABMs for military purposes.
 I also provide a brief run down on my contribution to the field.
 A lot of the information on this page came from Prof. Ken Comer's GMU CSS739 Agent-based models: Military Applications course that was taught in the Fall of 2016.

 ## Why are ABMs applicable to military conflicts?